EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_2_Practice_Questions.md

 ## Question 21
 **Q:** Consider a TCP connection, and a diagram that shows how the congestion window progresses over time.
 From the diagram, we can identify the time periods of slow start when the congestion window increases by 1 every RTT.
 True or False?

-**A:** **True.** The diagram of a TCP connection would show a period of slow start, where the congestion window increases exponentially every RTT until it reaches the threshold for congestion avoidance.
+**A:** **False.** During the slow start phase, the congestion window increases **exponentially** (doubles with each RTT), not by 1 every RTT.
+It only starts increasing linearly by 1 MSS per RTT after reaching the slow start threshold, which is when TCP transitions to the congestion avoidance phase.
 ---

 ## Question 22